wormhole-foundation/wormhole/docs/protocol.md

 1. There is no way for the Solana Bridge program to verify whether the guardians have actually unlocked the tokens on the foreign chain.
-2. User's cannot cover gas costs themselves because transactions are not "portable".
+2. Users cannot cover gas costs themselves because transactions are not "portable".
 I.e. the require serialized nonces.
 If a guardian submits a transaction with nonce 20 to the user but in the meantime issues another transaction with the same nonce, the user tx will be invalid even though the Solana program might successfully verify the tx (as it does not know the state of ETH).